 References are the personal data of both the referee and the subject of the reference.
 Therefore they could be released to either party as a result of a Subject Access Request.
 References should be factually accurate and fair.

 Non-sensitive personal information can be passed between departments and between individual members of staff in order for them to carry out the business of the University.

 Utmost care must be taken with more sensitive information, such as details of disciplinary cases, promotion cases etc., where information should only be provided on a 'need to know' basis.
 Information can only be passed to third parties outside the University with the express permission of the data subject (for specific exemptions, see the sections on Statutory Bodies and Data Processors below).
 For example, addresses (including email addresses) or telephone numbers must not be released to any third parties, even if they claim to be close friends or family members.
 In emergencies, staff can contact the student or member of staff themselves, and pass on messages.
-If the request comes from the police, immigration service, inland revenue or similar official body, the enquirer should be referred to Student Services or Human Resources, as appropriate.
+If the request comes from the police, it should be referred to Security Services.
+If the request is from the immigration service, councils, similar official bodies or an employer, the enquirer should be referred to the Student Services Information Desk or Human Resources, as appropriate.

 Please note: Information on students, or groups of students must not be released to other students, as it may be a breach of confidentiality and of the General Data Protection Regulation (GDPR).

 It has been the practice in many departments to provide lists of final degree results to professional bodies to assist them in awarding professional accreditation to eligible candidates.
 We have been advised by the Office of the Information Commissioner that this practice is now illegal unless each individual listed has given express consent that their details may be passed on.
 Express consent is defined as a positive response to an enquiry and cannot be inferred by failure to object by a deadline.
 It is recognised that this will mean a significant change of practice for many departments.